 Many professionals assume these reserves are the same since they serve the same purpose.
 Generally, small and medium-sized organizations do not differentiate between them and take them as a percentage of the project cost to keep things simple.
 Therefore, professionals that have experience with these organizations may not know the difference between contingency and management reserves.

-You manage identified risks, or “known-unknown” (known = identified, unknown = risks), with the Contingency Reserve.
-This reserve can be measured in either cost or time.
+You manage identified risks with the contingency reserve.
+This reserve can be in either cost or time.

-Contingency reserve is identified; it is not a random reserve; it is an estimated reserve based on various risk management techniques.
+The contingency reserve is not random; it is an estimated reserve based on various risk management techniques.

-This reserve is controlled by the project manager.
-The project manager has full authority to use it whenever any identified risk occurs.
-They can also delegate this authority to the risk owner, who, in turn, will use this reserve at the time of the risk occurrence.
-The risk owner can update the project manager at later stages.
+Project managers control this reserve; they have full authority to use it whenever an identified risk occurs.
+They can also delegate this authority to a risk owner.
+The risk owner will manage it and update the project manager in later stages.

 How to Calculate the Contingency Reserve

 There are various techniques to calculate the contingency reserve.
-Some of them include:
+Some of them are as follows:

 - Percentage of the Project’s Cost